No COVID-19 testing at home yet but quicker options coming

 “We have this massive epidemic on our hands and if we really want to control it through testing we need to have it more readily available and on a repeated basis — potentially every week to know who is truly positive and negative,” said Harvard University’s Dr. Michael Mina.

-Because the blood test is easy and can be developed in 15 minutes — without laboratory equipment — some companies think it could become a viable home-testing option.
+Because the blood test is easy to perform and can be developed in 15 minutes — without laboratory equipment — some companies think it could become a viable home-testing option.

 Scanwell Health is seeking approval for a home test using one developed by Chinese manufacturer Innovita and deployed by the Chinese government.